 A Gentle Feast

-A Gentle Feast (a full Charlotte Mason homeschool curriculum) offers an engaging Latin curriculum that stands out as an excellent choice for homeschoolers seeking to introduce their students to the beauty and intricacies of the Latin language.
+A Gentle Feast (a full Charlotte Mason homeschool curriculum) offers an engaging Latin curriculum that is an excellent choice for homeschoolers seeking to introduce their students to the beauty and intricacies of the Latin language.

-With a focus on building a strong foundation in Latin while nurturing a love for language, A Gentle Feast’s Latin curriculum equips students with essential language skills while fostering a connection to classical literature and cultural heritage.
+With a focus on building a solid foundation in Latin while nurturing a love for the language, A Gentle Feast’s Latin curriculum equips students with essential language skills while fostering a connection to classical literature and cultural heritage.

 Take a look at the AGF Latin program here.